How to easily cap a knee wall in an entryway.

-Good Monday to you all.
-I hope you had a great weekend.
-I am almost ready to show you my finished living/dining/entry, but I wanted to share another project with you.
-I was almost done and something about the entryway was bugging me.
-The walls are painted gray, the woodwork white, and the door is BM Blue Lake, here and here.
-(I will share the details of the paint I used after I share the redo pictures.)
-Anywho, something didn’t seem right in the entryway and I realized it was the piece of granite on the knee wall, separating the dining area from the entryway.
-It’s nice and there is nothing wrong with it, but it’s green and, although I love green, it doesn’t really go with the colors of my room, so I asked my husband if he could build a cap to go over the green granite.
+Anywho, something didn’t seem right in the entryway and I realized it was the piece of granite on the knee wall, or pony wall, separating the dining area from the entryway.
+It’s nice and there’s nothing wrong with it, but it’s green.
+I love green but it doesn’t really go with the colors of my room, so I decided to build a wood wall cap to go over the green granite.

-Next he just nailed the molding to the pine plank and set the nails into the molding using a larger nail (he did this because he didn’t want the hammer to make dents on the wood while he was hammering the nails in).
+Next we just nailed the molding to the pine plank and set the nails into the molding using a larger nail (we did this because we didn’t want the hammer to make dents on the wood while hammering the nails in).

-Once all the nails were set, he removed the scrap piece of wood that was his spacing guide, and sanded the molding and the plank.
-Now it was ready for primer and paint (which was my job).
-I first caulked all of the nail holes.
-Then I primed both the top of the pine plank and the molding, sanded, then painted everything with my white trim paint.
+First I caulked all of the nail holes.
+Then I primed the pine plank and the molding.
+Once the primer was dry I sanded them and then painted everything with my white trim paint.
 I lightly sanded again, and then painted one more coat of white.

-Once it was dry, my husband used caulk to put four quarter sized dabs on the top of the green granite.
-(We used caulk so that if we ever want to remove the cap, it should come off without damaging anything.)
-Then he laid a bead of caulk on the end that went against the wall.
-We pressed it into place, fixed up the caulk that squished out, and we were done.
+Once it was dry, we used caulk to put four quarter sized dabs on the top of the green granite.
+We used caulk so that if we ever want to remove the cap, it should come off without damaging anything.
+Then I laid a bead of caulk on the end that went against the wall.
+Once it was pressed into place, we fixed up the caulk that squished out, and we were done.

-It only took my husband about an hour to build the cap, and it took me about an hour to paint and sand it (not including drying time).
+It only took us about an hour to build the cap, and it took me about an hour to paint and sand it (not including drying time).
 It took us about 10 minutes to caulk it and place it on the wall.
 It’s a nice, snug fit, and now it matches the color of my woodwork in the house.
-This was an easy and cheap project that finishes off my entryway.
+This was an easy and cheap project that’s the perfect finishing touch in my entryway.